Hells Angels MC criminal allegations and incidents in Ohio: The Breed

 On the orders of Sonny Barger, Clarence "Butch" Crouch commanded the Cleveland Hells Angels in eliminating various local biker gangs in order to corner the methamphetamine market in the Cleveland area.
 By 1971, the Hells Angels had rid the local drug trade of all but one rival gang.
 The sole gang to resist the Hells Angels' intimidation and beatings was the Breed, a fledgling club at the time that had expanded into territory held by the Hells Angels in Akron and on the East Coast.
 The feud between the two clubs reportedly began after a fight in Philadelphia, Pennsylvania in 1969, and continued during the following two decades.

-The Breed "came to Cleveland and put patches on about every little Honda rider, all over town", around 1970, according the Crouch.
+The Breed "came to Cleveland and put patches on about every little Honda rider, all over town", around 1970, according to Crouch.
 Although the Breed outnumbered the Hells Angels in the Cleveland area, their members were younger and less experienced than the Hells Angels, whose numbers included many Vietnam veterans.
 Ahead of a motorcycle trade show at the Polish Women's Hall in downtown Cleveland, the Hells Angels organized an ambush on the Breed after being informed by a policeman that the Breed were planning to attack the Angels in the hall.
 On March 6, 1971, Hells Angels members from Ohio, New York, Massachusetts and California initiated a large-scale brawl with members of the Breed, in which knives, chains and clubs were brandished.
 With over a hundred bikers on each side, the violence led to the deaths of five people—four Breed members and one Hells Angel.
 Breed members Bruce "Buster" Emerick, Andrew C. Demeter, Amelio "Pierre" Gardull and Thomas Allen Terry, and Hells Angels biker Jeffrey "Groover" Coffey were killed.
 23 people were also injured, including three police officers.
 Breed members asserted that they were ambushed by the Hells Angels after attending the event unarmed, as ordered by their chapter officers.

 84 people were arrested at the scene of the brawl.
 On March 9, 1971, 47 Breed members and ten Hells Angels were each charged with five counts of first-degree murder.
 Fourteen Hells Angels members ultimately pleaded guilty to manslaughter on October 19, 1971.

 After the Polish Women's Hall attack, the Hells Angels took over the distribution of methamphetamine in the Greater Cleveland area.
 Inspired by The Godfather book by Mario Puzo, the Hells Angels who were incarcerated for manslaughter returned from prison with a philosophy based upon Mafia customs in which prospecting members must "roll their bones", or commit a murder on a target selected by the club, to become a "full patch" member.